Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Good day to you!
-Bom dia para você! /bõ ˈdʒiɐ ˈpaɾɐ voˈse/
+Good day to you! in Portuguese Bom dia para você! /bõ ˈdʒiɐ ˈpaɾɐ voˈse/

-Good morning to you!
-Bom dia para você! /bõ ˈdʒiɐ ˈpaɾɐ voˈse/
+Good morning to you! in Portuguese Bom dia para você! /bõ ˈdʒiɐ ˈpaɾɐ voˈse/

-Good to see you.
-Bom te ver. /bõ tʃi veɾ/
+Good to see you. in Portuguese Bom te ver. /bõ tʃi veɾ/

-I’m glad to see you.
-Fico feliz em te ver. /ˈfiku feˈliz ẽj̃ tʃi veɾ/
+I’m glad to see you. in Portuguese Fico feliz em te ver. /ˈfiku feˈliz ẽj̃ tʃi veɾ/

 If you are greeted in Portuguese, the best way to respond is as follows: